Fastener assembly and designation

 Available in a Hexagon Head or a Countersunk Head where a flush finish is required.

 Thread rolled fasteners for fixing long-life roofing and cladding sheets to steel or aluminium.
-Ideal for jobs where thickness of material prevents the use of self-drilling fasteners.
+Ideal for jobs where the thickness of material prevents the use of self-drilling fasteners.
 Taptites produce their own mating threads to ensure greater contact and a tighter fit.

 Ideal for joining light gauge metal such as gable trim and parapet flashing.